benagricola/milo-config-rrf/README.md

 * `G27` - Stops the spindle and parks it at a safe location (`Z=0`, usually).
   - If `C1` is specified, parks the X/Y area in the middle of its' travel (under the spindle).
   - Otherwise, parks the X/Y area at user-specified co-ordinates.
 * `G37` - Performs tool offset calculation, using previously probed reference surface.
-Must be run _after_ `G6000`.
-Sets the offset on the current tool.
 * `G6000` - Performs 3 axis work piece probing using the 3D touch probe, running the following steps:
   - Probe the Z height of a reference surface on the X axis.
 This surface should be a known, static distance from the activation point of the toolsetter, configured in `global.toolSetterHeight`.
   - Allow the operator to move over the work piece surface and probe its Z height multiple times, averaging each result.